bbepis/XUnity.AutoTranslator/README.md

    * Free up to 1 million characters per month.
  * [ExciteTranslate](https://anonym.to/?https://www.excite.co.jp/world/english_japanese/), based on the Excite online translation service.
 Does not require authentication.
    * No limitations, but unstable.
 Also very slow.
- * Custom.
+ * CustomTranslate.
 Alternatively you can also specify any custom HTTP url that can be used as a translation endpoint (GET request).
 This must use the query parameters "from", "to" and "text" and return only a string with the result (try HTTP without SSL first, as unity-mono often has issues with SSL).
    * Example Configuration:
      * Endpoint=Custom
      * [Custom]